 A literary work, drafted by Vergil over two thousand years ago, still read and studied all over the world.
-We can not only expect this content to be relevant for another one-hundred year.
-According to the Lindy Effect, we can look forward Virgil’s work to be “alive” for other two thousand years.
+We can not only expect this content to be relevant for another one-hundred-year.
+According to the Lindy Effect, we can look forward to Virgil’s work to be “alive” for another two thousand years.

 The great paradox of the whole story is the fact that Vigil did not want his work to be published.
 Once published it was a great success!

 There is implicit learning that time applies to non-perishable things, which makes them cleaner of noise.
 That doesn’t mean there is no noise for things that have survived for a long time, but less noise, or at least they might have a stabilizing effect that we can’t know for sure but it’s there.

 The Lindy Effect teaches us that non-perishable things age in reverse.
 This means that things that have survived for a longer time might probabilistically live longer.

 Of course, this will highly depend upon the developed context,.

 - Successful Types of Business Models You Need to Know

 - Business Strategy: Definition, Examples, And Case Studies

 - What Is a Business Model Canvas?
 Business Model Canvas Explained